 If you know that a hurricane is barreling down and you have time to do so, consider storing your bike outside of the evacuation zone.
 If you have friends or family that live outside of the effects of the storm, find out if you can store your bike in their garage.
 This won’t work for everyone, but it is the best way to keep your bike safe.

 In areas where flooding is a concern, put your bike on a lift or lift table.
 Strap your bike down after it has been lifted to make sure it doesn’t roll or fall off.
 Place your bike close to a wall to protect it from high winds.

 Wrapping your motorcycle won’t protect it from all debris, but it will offer at least some peace of mind.
 Wrap or cover your bike in thick blankets or a tarp.
 It may not protect your bike from the heaviest of debris, but it can help prevent scratches and dings from lighter pieces of debris flying or falling through the air.

 Take time to cover your exhaust and air cleaners, even if you are wrapping your bike.
 The extra protection will prevent water from getting into your engine.
 Take off or lower your windshield to protect it from breakage.
 If you have any custom pieces, consider removing them, wrapping them and storing them somewhere safer than your garage.

 Nothing beats the feeling of riding your bike on a clear summer day.
 It’s when the weather takes a turn for the worse that things turn from pleasant to harrowing.
 If you can’t avoid riding during a severe storm, be sure to follow the tips above.

-If you are involved in a motorcycle accident in Miami, reach out to our experienced team of personal injury attorneys.
+If you are involved in a motorcycle accident, reach out to our experienced team of Miami motorcycle accident lawyers.
 We can offer you a free case evaluation to determine if you are entitled to damages from the at-fault party.
 Call our office today to schedule your consultation and learn more about your legal rights.